Gaming Laptop Buying Guide: Find the Right Rig

 - Avoid laptops with a low-res display (less than 1920 x 1080).

 - Get solid state storage.
-Invest in a SSD for faster game installs and load times.
+Invest in an SSD for faster game installs and load times.

-- Get a laptop with at least an Intel Core i7-6820HK processor, an Nvidia desktop 980 GPU and a HDMI 1.3 port if you want to be able to enjoy virtual reality games with an Oculus Rift or HTC Vive.
+- Get a laptop with at least an Intel Core i7-6700HQ processor, a Nvidia GeForce GTX 1060 GPU and a HDMI 1.3 port if you want to be able to enjoy virtual reality games with an Oculus Rift or HTC Vive.

 How Portable Do You Need It?

-When it comes to gaming systems, there are different levels of portability, ranging from "too heavy to carry on your back" to "just slightly heavier than a regular laptop."
-Generally, the more powerful and functional the laptop, the less portable it is.
+When it comes to gaming systems, there are different levels of portability, ranging from "lift with your knees" to "regular laptop."
+Generally, the more powerful the laptop, the less portable it is.

-- Best Portability (13 - 14 inches): If you're constantly on the move, you'll want to consider 13- or 14-inch laptops like the Razer Blade, Alienware 13 and Aorus X3 Plus V3.
+- Best Portability (13 - 14 inches): If you're constantly on the move, you'll want to consider 13 or 14-inch laptops like the Razer Blade.
 Notebooks in this size range typically weigh under 5 pounds and tend to have longer battery lives with an average endurance of 7 hours and 38 minutes.
-However, 13- and 14-inch gaming laptops usually don't come with the most powerful CPU or GPU, because they just don't have enough space to dissipate all that heat.
+However, 13 and 14-inch gaming laptops usually don't come with the most powerful CPU or GPU, because they just don't have enough space to dissipate all that heat.

 The graphics card or GPU is the keystone of your gaming laptop.
 It delivers the images on your display by processing the data and transmitting the signal to the monitor.
 Due to how stressful this process can be when running games, you need a discrete GPU with its own dedicated memory, called VRAM (video memory).